 8. DATA RETENTION

 We generally retain mobile advertising IDs on the following schedule: (a) we render mobile advertising IDs inactive for interest-based advertising purposes within 120 days, (b) we continue to use mobile advertising IDs for analytics purposes and other purposes unrelated to interest-based advertising and reporting (for instance, in aggregated form for market research) for up to 24 months (outside of EEA countries and Switzerland) or 13 months (in EEA countries and Switzerland), provided that we may retain them if we have a legal or significant operational or legal need to do so, such as for auditing, corporate record-keeping, compliance, record-keeping, accounting or security and bug-prevention purposes.

 We have administrative, technical, and physical safeguards in place in our physical facilities and in our computer systems, databases, and communications networks that are designed to protect information contained within our systems from loss, misuse, or alteration.
 No method of electronic transmission or storage is 100% secure.
 Therefore, we cannot guarantee absolute security of your Information.
 If you have any questions about the security of your information, please contact us as described below.

 We encourage End Users to review the privacy policies of Publishers and Advertisers, but we are not responsible for the privacy practices of Publishers, Advertisers, or any third parties.

 11. INTERNATIONAL TRANSFERS

 We may store and process your Information in the European Union and the United States.
-By accessing this website or our Services, you consent to the transfer of your information to the United States and other countries.
 Please note that the laws in the United States and the other countries regarding processing the information may be less stringent than in your country.

 12. OUR MEMBERSHIPS